 And, that is what you see now on this site.
 Work is being done on the backside to make it prettier and more “palatable” to others.
 But, the main goal of gaining clarity around what I offer has definitely taken form.

 To that end, the first things I am offering to help you gain clarity and find your own voice, involve writing:

 - Morning pages – these were made famous by Julia Cameron in The Writers’ Way.
-She suggested writing (with your hand and pen and paper) 3 pages every morning of anything and everything that came to your mind.
+She suggested writing (with your hand and pen and paper) 3 pages, every morning, of anything and everything that came to your mind.
 It didn’t have to make sense.
-It is more of a download of the stuff that we carry around in our heads that sometimes just need to get out, so we can get tot the juicy bits.
+It is more of a download of the stuff that we carry around in our heads that sometimes just needs to get out, so we can get to the juicy bits.
 And, sometimes, in these pages of “junk” you find some gems.
 So, I highly recommend these for clearing space to allow creativity to peep through.

 - Uncover your signature system – Of course, this is by far the best way in my book.
 Because once you know your system, you can speak so easily to others about it, and easily create marketing materials or products and programs that clearly deliver your message.

 Let me know in the comments below of any other things that have worked for you!